Tamagawa Aqueduct

-The Tamagawa Aqueduct (玉川上水, Tamagawa Jōsui) is a 43 km long Japanese aqueduct located in Tokyo.
-It was constructed by the Tokugawa shogunate to supply drinking and fire-fighting water from the Tama river to Edo, providing irrigation water around farm villages.
+The Tamagawa Aqueduct (玉川上水, Tamagawa Jōsui) is a 43-kilometer long Japanese aqueduct located in Tokyo.
+It was constructed by the Tokugawa shogunate in 1653-54 to supply drinking and fire-fighting water from the Tama river to Edo, providing irrigation water around farm villages.
+Previously, the city was served by a single, and insufficient, Kanda Aqueduct, which had been completed in 1629, but had grown insufficient as Edo's population grew after the alternate attendance system required daimyo to establish households in the capital.